TheOtherRolesAU/TheOtherRoles/README.md

 The create Sidekick action may only be used once per game per Jackal.
 A Jackal may be killed by a Sheriff.
+A Jackal cannot target the Child, while it's growing up.
+Creating a Sidekick removes all tasks of the Sidekick.
+If the Sidekick was the last crewmember with tasks left, this results in a win for completing all tasks for the crewmates.

 ### Game Options
 | Name | Description